susanw1/zscript/docs/tutorial/syntax.md

 * comma (',' - note, actually we're wondering about this)
 * null (asc 0x00, '\0') - always dropped under all circumstances.

-This means you can choose to space out your Zcode as you wish to make it readable, or compact it for performance reasons, eg `B4AZ21&Z22"foo"` is same as `Z21 A0 B04 & Z22 "foo"`
+This means you can choose to space out your Zscript as you wish to make it readable, or compact it for performance reasons, eg `B4AZ21&Z22"foo"` is same as `Z21 A0 B04 & Z22 "foo"`

 Note: Null chars may be used over certain protocols to eg pad out packets.

-Zcode Response Definition
+Zscript Response Definition
 ---

-When a Zcode device needs to send a message back upstream, it sends a Response Sequence.
-Usually, this would be a (synchronous) status response to a command sequence, but Zcode can also generate asynchronous responses, generally called Notifications, from other sources (see scripting, interrupts, warm boot).
+When a Zscript device needs to send a message back upstream, it sends a Response Sequence.
+Usually, this would be a (synchronous) status response to a command sequence, but Zscript can also generate asynchronous responses, generally called Notifications, from other sources (see scripting, interrupts, warm boot).

 The syntax or a response is identical to that of a command - it's essentially symmetrical - with the follow exceptions:
 * Responses always begin with a `'!'` character.
 Actually this is really saying `!0`, where `'0'` means "synchronous response".
 Other numbers would indicate different (usually async) sources, such as an interrupt handler.